cgre-aachen/open_AR_Sandbox/docs/source/getting_started/installation.rst

 For Windows
 ^^^^^^^^^^^

-- Kinect V1 - Future
+- Kinect v1 - Future
-There is still no support for kinect V1...
+There is still no support for Kinect v1!

-- Kinect V2 - PyKinect2 (tested on Windows 10)
+- Kinect v2 - PyKinect2 (tested on Windows 10)
 Install the current Kinect SDK including drivers.
 You can use the software bundle to test the connection to your kinect, before you continue.

 To make Python and the Kinect SDK communicate, install the related PyKinect2 wrappers which can be easily installed via::

    pip install pykinect2

-Unfortunately, the configuration of pyKinect2 needs to be adjusted to work on a 64 bit System.
+Unfortunately, the configuration of PyKinect2 needs to be adjusted to work on a 64 bit System.
 Therefore, edit the Lib/site-packages/pykinect2/PyKinectV2.py file, go to line 2216 and comment it::

    # assert sizeof(tagSTATSTG) == 72, sizeof(tagSTATSTG)